 Applicants applying for scholarships or other research funding should note the following:

 - The research project proposed for the institute must not have been previously funded by MLA.

 - Applicants may apply for additional funding opportunities available through MLA or other funding institutions (i.e., MLA chapters, MLA sections, National Network of Libraries of Medicine (NNLM), etc.).

 Please thoroughly review the instructions below before beginning the application process.

-- Applications for the Research Training Institute are accepted until December 1, 2018.
+- Applications for the Research Training Institute are accepted until February 19, 2024, 11:59pm, Central Time.

 - Incomplete or late submissions will not be reviewed.